Ultimate Fantastic Four: Team roster

-Reed Richards / Mister Fantastic / The Maker
+Reed Richards / Mister Fantastic / Maker

 Reed is a child genius who displayed his curiosity from the day he was born.
 At the age of 11, following a demonstration of his research on the field of teleportation at a school science fair, Reed was recruited for a government program which sponsors young geniuses' research.
 He continued his research at the government research facility located in Manhattan's Baxter Building.
 At the age of 21, his research was realized as he and several others attempted to teleport organic material through an alternate plane of existence called the N-Zone.
 The experiment went awry giving Reed and several others superpowers.
 His powers enable him to stretch his body parts to incredible lengths and endow him with enhanced durability.

 Reed's powers have been increased in comparison to that of his Earth-616 counterpart.
 He no longer needs to eat nor sleep, and has no internal organs or bones.
 He can stretch his eyes, specifically the lens so that he does not need his glasses or any other visual augmentation but can only sustain this for short periods.
 Sue's mother revealed that she knows that Reed's abilities allow him to stretch his brain in order to accommodate and solve almost any problem thus making him effectively a human computer.
 While Threshold calls him a 'warrior without equal' in "God War" this almost certainly refers to his success in discovering a way to defeat an undefeatable foe (Ultimate Ronan) as opposed to actual battlefield prowess.
 Sue lauds his expertise in physics.

-After Ultimatum, Reed left the Baxter Building and returned home, to the chagrin of his father.
+After Ultimatum, Reed left the Baxter Building and returned home much to the chagrin of his father.
 In Ultimate Enemy #1, the Richards' house was bombed by an unknown individual.
 Reed Richards is presumed to be dead.
 In Ultimate X-Men/Fantastic Four Annual #1, a young Franklin Richards is part of a future team of X-Men.
 It is also revealed that in all of the possible futures, Franklin is Reed and Sue's son.
 In Ultimate Mystery #3, Reed Richards is revealed to be alive and is seen aiding or leading the aliens to pillage the artifacts stored at Project Pegasus.
-As the story unfolds, it becomes clear that Reed Richards' world view has changed, and he has become something more like an Ultimate Kang the Conqueror.
+As the story unfolds, it becomes clear that Reed Richards' world view has changed, and he has become a villain known as the Maker.
 Later he assembles part of the Infinity Gauntlet.

-Susan Storm / The Invisible Woman
+Susan Storm / Invisible Woman

 The eldest child of renowned scientist Franklin Storm, Sue Storm inherited her father's genius at an early age.
 Since early childhood, she has been one of the prodigies studying and working at the Baxter Building, a midtown Manhattan government research lab.
 Following her father into physics, at age eight she built a sugar-power rocket and accidentally destroyed her father's car, after which she changed her focus to "inner space" biology.
 Romancing brilliant Baxter Building classmate Reed Richards, Sue became a formidable scientist in her own right, earning four doctorates in bio-chemical sciences.